Skip to content

 for name in identifiers

-if name not in GLOBALS_NAMELIST and hdf_namespace.get(name, '') not in hdf_file
+and hdf_namespace.get(name, '') not in hdf_file

 }

-return {**defaults, **hdf_paths, **hdf_names, **datasets, **strings, **namespace}
+data = {**defaults, **hdf_paths, **hdf_names, **datasets, **strings, **namespace, **extra_data}

 is_image(shape, min_dim=3)